-View the Arts Council of Carteret County's Featured Artist below.
+View the Arts Council of Carteret County's Featured Artists below.

 April 12, 2018 – Michelle Johnson Fairchild paints to capture moments in time.
 Whether that moment be a walk along the dunes with only the sound of the tide, the happy go-lucky sprit of a beloved pet, or the expression that define an iconic celebrity’s passion for music or film, Fairchild has an uncanny ability to use paint and canvas to evoke a strong emotional response.